SkyYap/ZapPay/README.md

 > **The first 0% transaction fee Web3 payment gateway with built-in AI-powered fraud detection**

 ZapPay is a comprehensive cryptocurrency payment platform built on the x402 protocol, providing a Stripe-like experience for merchants to accept crypto payments with zero fees.
-Extended with advanced fraud detection, risk analysis, and merchant dashboard capabilities.
+Extended with real-time blocking, advance fraud detection, Machine learning risk analysis, and merchant dashboard capabilities.

 ![Home Page](./assets/preview.png)